vadimonus/moodle-report_extendedlog/README.md

 ------------
 Copy the extendedlog folder into your Moodle /report directory and visit your Admin Notification page to complete the installation.

+Notice!
+Plugin versions 2.x will not work correctly on Moodle versions 3.5-3.7 if $CFG->cachejs=false.
+That is common limitation for Moodle versions prior to 3.8, when working with ES6 modules, required for Moodle 3.8 and later.
+Set $CFG->cachejs=true, or use version 1.x of plugin.

 Usage
 -----
 This report is intended to be used only by the site administrator for investigation in number of cases,